brennanfee/project-templates/readme.md

   as prettier.
 - python -> I use [Poetry](https://python-poetry.org/) on most of my Python projects these days so this has files for a basic setup of that.
+- packer -> These are files and scripts I use in packer setups.

 ## License